jsnrth/jquery-gesearch/README.md

     var gs = new GeSearch("Boulder, CO", false);
     gs.search();

-To customize behavior simply overwrite the functions of the GeSearch class.
+The GeSearch class takes the same options as the jQuery plugin above.
+You can also overwrite the functions of the GeSearch class to change the behavior for all instances.

+By default all of the class functions are applied to the current GeSearch instance (i.e. within the functions `this` will refer to the current GeSearch instance).

+    var options = {query: "Los Angeles", onResults: function(){...}};
+    new GeSearch(options);

 ### GeSearch.gePlugin